Taqib/S3_With_TF/READEME.md

 **Prerequisites:

-An AWS account with permissions to create S3 buckets.
+--An AWS account with permissions to create S3 buckets.
-Terraform installed on your local machine.
+--Terraform installed on your local machine.

 **S3 Buckets: